Platform"HybriLIT"

 NVidia DGX-1

-The NVidia DGX-1 hardware and software platform is the world’s first system designed specifically for the tasks of deep learning and accelerated data analysis in the field of artificial intelligence.
-This system contains eight NVidia V100 graphics accelerators on top of the Volta architecture.
+The NVIDIA DGX-1 hardware-software platform is the world’s first system specifically designed for deep learning tasks and accelerated data analytics in the field of artificial intelligence.

-The DGX-1 platform enables to process and analyze information with a performance comparable to 250 x86 architecture servers.
+The DGX-1 platform enables data processing and analysis with performance comparable to 250 x86 servers

-Technical characteristics of the DGX-1 server and the Volta V100 graphics accelerator:
+Technical specifications of the DGX-1 server and the Volta V100 GPU accelerator:

 DGX-1: